ravn/cv/README.md

 ## Experience:

+### Udvikings- og Forenklingsstyrelsen - 2022

+Hired as Java developer with test automation experience in the DevOps office.

+* Reimplemented Python BDD demonstration program in Java using OpenAPI generator along own code for the purpose of reusing BDD training material.
+* Found a way to allow SonarQube checking using `dependency-check-maven` in Jenkins CICD builds without full Internet access.
+* Demoed non-intrusive introspection using eBPF of applications running on Ubuntu 21.10.

 ### Viking Software - 2021

 Project employment i two phases, first converting an existing end-user Visual Basic application talking to MS SQL to a REST-based web solution, and second completely replacing application and operating system on existing customer devices with a Qt5 application running on Alpine Linux.
 I was responsible for the C# backend and the Linux installer in the two phases.